 There is an appeal process to assist property owners in presenting their concerns about property revaluation.
 The most recent valuation date for real properties in Orange County is January 1, 2021.
-Appellants can submit their appeal online, mail in a paper copy, email a scanned copy, or drop off a paper copy at the drop box outside our office at 228 South Churton St, Hillsborough.
+The period to appeal 2022 property values is closed.
+Appellants can submit their appeal of property value for 2023 taxes beginning January 1, 2023 either online, mail in a paper copy, email a scanned copy, or drop off a paper copy at the drop box outside our office at 228 South Churton St, Hillsborough.

-The 2022 Board of Equalization and Review (BOER) convened on April 28, 2022.
-All appeals submitted from April 28 until the Board adjourns June 30 will be heard by the Board of Equalization and review as formal appeals.
+The 2022 Board of Equalization and Review (BOER) adjourned on June 30, 2022.
+All appeals submitted from April 28 until the Board adjourns June 30 were heard by the Board of Equalization and review as formal appeals.